need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 Without Settings Sync, profiles still work on the device where they were created, but their definitions and assignments do not reach other devices.
-Personal profile definitions and choices remain stored while Free, but stay dormant unless the matching profile is explicitly Required by the server.

 If a client goes offline after successfully reconciling a Required assignment, it keeps using that last verified assignment and definition for the same